feathersjs/feathers/website/content/api/hooks.md

 ### Setting `context.result`

 When `context.result` is set in an `around` hook before calling `await next()` or in a `before` hook, the original [service method](./services) call will be skipped.
 All other hooks will still execute in their normal order.
-The following example always returns the currently [authenticated user](./authentication/service) instead of the actual user for all `get` method calls:
+The following example always returns the current user instead of the actual user for all `get` method calls:

 ```js
 app.service('users').hooks({